To Make Disciples, Some Need to Plant, Some Need to Water

 What then is Apollos?
 What is Paul?
 Servants through whom you believed, as the Lord assigned to each.
 I planted, Apollos watered, but God gave the growth.
 So neither he who plants nor he who waters is anything, but only God who gives the growth.
 He who plants and he who waters are one, and each will receive his wages according to his labor.
 For we are God’s fellow workers.
 You are God’s field, God’s building.
 (ESV)

 When I read this passage and think about its truth, its ramifications, and implications it seems we really can’t make a disciple if you think about it.
-Really, our participation in God’s work is like scattering seed and/or watering seeds.
-But God provides the growth.
-And this is what truly matters.
+Our participation in God’s work is like scattering seeds and watering seeds.
+Only God provides the growth.
+This is important to remember.

 This should both humble and encourage you.
-It humbles because we’re reminded how powerless we are from making such an impact as this.
+It humbles by reminding us how powerless we are in making such an impact as this.
 And it encourages us to know we are partnering with the all-powerful God in his work of making new disciples.

 What does it mean to plant and water?

-I think we need to be sowing seeds.
-Spreading some truth.
-Scattering the word.
+We need to be sowing seeds—spreading some truth.
 If we want to partner with God in his work we must be sowing seeds.
 I don’t exactly have a formula to get a perfect outcome every time, but I believe his Word will never return void (cf. Isa.
 55:11).

 He saves us through faith in him.
-And “faith comes from hearing, and hearing through the word of Christ,” (Rom.
+And “faith comes from hearing, and hearing through the word of Christ” (Rom.
 10:17), not our personal charisma or efforts.
 He is able to save the uttermost, and it’s through faith in Jesus Christ.
-Our focus needs to be this, not us.
+Our focus needs to be this, not ourselves.

-When a new life becomes alive in Christ, it’s a life wrestling with the truths of God.
+When a new life becomes alive in Christ, it begins to wrestle with the truths of God.
 They’re drawn to God.
 An interest in the things of God becomes their focus, and nothing else really matters compared to their new discoveries about God.
 They’ve just encountered the Creator of the universe—God almighty.
-Yeah… I think God and truths about him are the most important things we must make known to everybody.
+I mention this to remind us how significant God is and how insignificant we really are.

 The discipleship process isn’t predictable.

 Learning to sow seeds and water seeds planted in good soil is not something we learn how to do perfectly at once.
 It takes getting dirty for each disciple.
-It takes walking through life with them a bit.
+It takes walking through the mess of life with others.
 And no one goes through the exact same things with the same exact background.
 So it’s going to require doing some new things, in new places, with the same old gospel truths.